 The earlier, the better.
-Autism is usually evident before age 3, and language delays can be recognized as early as 18 months of age.
+Autism spectrum disorder is usually evident before age 3, and language delays can be recognized as early as 18 months of age.
 In some cases, autism can be identified as early 10 to 12 months of age.
 It is very important to start speech therapy as early as possible, when it can have the greatest impact.
 Intensive, individualized treatment can help lessen the disabling isolation that may result from this social communication disability.

 With early identification and intervention, two out of three preschoolers with autism improve communication skills and their grasp of spoken language.
 Research shows those who improve the most are often those who receive the most speech therapy.

 To find a speech-language pathologist, go to the American Speech-Language-Hearing Association's web site at www.asha.org.
 There are other sources, so ask your pediatrician for suggestions.